Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 mypy --strict example.py

-Using type checking in IDEs
+Using Type Checking in IDEs

-1. Type checking in PyCharm
+1. Type Checking in PyCharm

-• Provide code completion based on type hints.
+• Auto-completion based on type hints.

-Setup steps:
+Configuration steps:

-1. In PyCharm go to “Settings” → “Languages & Frameworks” → “Python” → “Type Hinting” and enable type hints.
+1. In PyCharm: “Settings” → “Languages & Frameworks” → “Python” → “Type Hinting” and enable type hints.

-2. Configure mypy as needed.
+2. Configure mypy as necessary.

 JetBrains